20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 Some rich people love to talk about their $250K car that barely leaves the garage.
 It’s not for driving, it’s a trophy on wheels.
 Insurance is sky-high, repairs are brutal, and depreciation hits harder than a brick.

 Most of the time, these cars sit under a dust cover because the owners are too paranoid to take them out.
 It’s not about performance; it’s about proving you can afford the maintenance bill.
-A fast car loses its thrill real quick when it turns into a six-figure paperweight.

-I Retired at 42 Because I Never Spend Money on These Things
+Related: I Retired at 42 Because I Never Spend Money on These Things

 Private Chefs: Gourmet Meals, Takeout Lifestyle